kishenkumar345/trading-competition-2020/README.md

 ### Live Data

 Reliable live stock data is a bit harder, and more expensive to obtain.
+However I've included a script which will scrape the Yahoo Finance page and attempt to extract the live price from the HTML.

 ### Exchange Rates